sei-international/AMES.jl/docs/src/config.md

 ```
 the `LEAP-sectors` parameter, if present, contains a list of indices by sector.
 If no sectoral aggregation is desired, then this entry can be excluded entirely, set to `~` (meaning no value), or set to an empty list: `LEAP-sectors: []`.

-For each index, Macro will sum up the driver (either production or value added) across all of the sector codes listed.
+For each index, AMES will sum up the driver (either production or value added) across all of the sector codes listed.
 It will then calculate an index starting in the base year, and insert the index into the specified branches.
 In some cases, the same index might be applied to different branches.
 For example, if the supply-use table has a "services" sector but no transport, while LEAP has both a services and a commercial transport sector, the same index could be used to drive both.

 In the example below, note that `Iron and Steel` and `Other Industry` do not have a branch-specific driver, so they use the default, `PROD` (production).
 The `Commercial` entry does have a branch-specific driver, which is set to `VA` (value added).
 ```yaml